Chorus-bdd/Chorus-bdd.github.io/pages/Handlers/CustomConfiguration.md

 It's very easy to load properties for a sub-configuration with the HandlerConfigLoader:

-e.g. to load process properties for myProcessOne:
+e.g. to load process properties for processOne:

     Properties processOneProps = new HandlerConfigLoader().loadPropertiesForSubGroup(configurationManager, "processes", "processOne');